Abingdon Technology Integration

 At Abingdon, we believe in preparing students for their future careers by embedding 21st century skills into our instruction.
 Our students are researching, publishing digital eBooks, producing movies, blogging, participating in online discussions, and managing all of their digital resources in their own virtual classrooms.
-Please see the Personalized Learning Page and the Implementation at Abingdon Page for more specific information about the iPad Initiative in grades 2, 3 and 5.
+Please see the Personalized Learning Page and the Implementation at Abingdon Page for more specific information about the iPad Initiative in grades 3 through 5.
 Technology is integrated throughout the curriculum in a “real world” way.
 Students are often challenged with tasks that mimic the business world.
 They not only use the technology to search and sort information for understanding, but also to create and communicate meaning by “smashing” many different apps or technologies together in order to create dynamic products.

 Here are a few of the technology projects that have been done at Abingdon.

 - Media Literacy with Historical Print Ads